-- chest pain or breathlessness, which may come on slowly or suddenly - chest pain, which may be worse when you breathe in - sudden collapse
+- chest pain or breathlessness- which may come on slowly or quickly - chest pain which may be worse when you breathe in - sudden collapse

 The dressing may become blood stained.
-If the mark is 5 cms (2 inches) wide there is normally no problem.
-If you are concerned please contact us.
+If the mark is 2 inches (5 cms) wide or less, there is normally no problem.
+If you are worried please contact us.
 Do not try to change the dressing yourself.

-What will happen 2 to 4 weeks after the surgery?
+What will happen 2 to 4 weeks after the operation?

-- If you have a wire in your toe: You will have a bigger protective dressing on until the wire is removed 4 to 6 weeks after your operation.
-You must keep your foot dry. - If there is no wire in your toe: After the stitches have been removed a thin dressing will be put on to the wound.
+- After the stitches have been removed a thin dressing will be put on to the wound.
 Keep this on and dry for 7 days.
-After 7 days, remove the dressing and as long as there is no discharge on it and the wound is closed, you may bathe or shower.
-Do not soak the foot until scabs have fallen off.
-Contact us if the wound starts to discharge - Massage a plain, unperfumed moisturising cream into your foot 3 times a day.
-As the skin becomes stronger, spend some time deeply massaging the operation site.
-This will help the scar and swelling to settle down.
-It will also help with blood flow (circulation) and healing. - You can start wearing a trainer style shoe.
-This type of shoe gives the best support and protection to your foot especially if it is swollen - You can do light activities.
-This means 10-15 minutes activity at a time, resting in between.
-If your foot aches or swells then you must stop doing activities.
-Rest and raise your foot again and use ice packs if needed. - How long it takes you to heal from surgery depends on the treatment you had and how quickly your body heals.
-It may take 6 months to heal fully from your surgery.
+After 7 days, remove the dressing and as long as nothing has leaked on it and the wound is closed, you may bathe or shower.
+Do not soak the foot at first - Massage a plain, unperfumed moisturising cream into the foot 3 times a day.
+As the skin becomes stronger, spend some time deeply massaging the operation site as this will greatly help the scar and swelling to settle down.
+It will also help with circulation and healing - Do the range of movement exercises that were discussed with you at your re-dressing appointment - Introduce a trainer style shoe - Do light duties and listen to your foot.
+If it aches/swells then you must stop doing activities, rest and raise again.
+Use ice packs if needed - How long it takes you to heal from surgery depends on the treatment you had and how fast your body is able to usually heal.
+You may take 6 months to heal fully from your surgery

-What will happen 4 to 6 weeks after the surgery?
+What will happen 4 to 6 weeks after the operation?